TEAS 7 Time Management: Pacing Strategies for Every Section

 - English has the most unforgiving pacing: exactly 60 seconds per question.

-- Grammar and punctuation questions are usually immediate — you either know the rule or you don't.
+- Grammar and punctuation questions are usually immediate β you either know the rule or you don't.
 Don't over-analyze.
+Brush up on the key rules in our TEAS 7 English tips guide.

 - For "choose the best sentence" questions, eliminate obviously wrong answers first, then compare the remaining two.